 The new and more improved versions have combined data management platforms with the demand-side platform and data analysis tool to provide better outcomes.

 Where Can You Get A DMP?

 The definition of ‘best’ data management platform can be different for everyone.
 It certainly depends on the need of the user.
 Nonetheless, here’re names of popular data management platforms known to offer ‘best’ services:

-Adobe Audience Manager: This is said to be a great tool to build audience profile based on various demographics.
-These profiles can be later sent to other marketers and agencies to work on.
-Adobe also offers cloud storage services using which you can access your data from anywhere.
+Adobe Audience Manager: This tool is used to build detailed audience profiles based on various demographics.
+These profiles can be later sent to media buyers and agencies to work on.
+Adobe also has a cloud storage service using which you can access your data from anywhere.

 Lotame: The aim of Lotame is to provide a platform that manages data without having to waste resources.
-It is an independent DMP provider that primarily focus on their users and their protection.
+It is an independent DMP provider that primarily focuses on its users (publishers) and their protection.

-Oracle DMP: Oracle helps create information-rich profile combining first and third-party data.
+Oracle DMP: Oracle helps create information-rich profiles combining first and third-party data.
 It offers a platform to work on cookie-based customers.
 The only drawback of Oracle is the not-so-smooth user interface.